FAQ / How It Works

 Disclaimer

 Hoop Props provides estimates based on historical data and model assumptions.
-No pick is guaranteed.
-Sports outcomes are uncertain and betting involves risk, including the risk of losing your entire stake.
+No projection is guaranteed.
+Sports outcomes are uncertain and any wagering involves risk, including the risk of losing your entire stake.

 By using Hoop Props, you acknowledge that you are responsible for your own decisions and results.